 The Making Of A Murderess

 Kristen Gilbert’s origins were as unremarkable as anything else on the surface of her life.
-She was born Kristen Heather Strickland in 1967 and raised in a nuclear family of a working dad and homemaker mother in a well-to-do Massachusetts suburb.
+She was born Kristen Heather Strickland on November 13, 1967, in Fall River, Massachusetts, and raised in a nuclear family of a working dad and homemaker mother in a well-to-do Massachusetts suburb.

 While in college at Bridgewater State College in 1984, a young Gilbert suffered psychiatric episodes in which she made violent threats against herself and others.
 She once even left an ex-boyfriend a note in which she claimed to have eaten glass and lied about a suicide attempt.